 Action tip: Look for a small way this week that you can show compassion and kindness.
 Then do it!
 And repeat.
 Make it your goal to give to others each day.

-Positive aging allows you to find that deep level of happiness and satisfaction with a life well lived.
-You can choose this New Year to be the best one you have.
-Not because of a lack of challenges.
-But because of who you choose to be.
-To choose how you think.
+Positive aging allows you to celebrate a life well lived to find a deep level of happiness and satisfaction.
+Choose to make this New Year the best one yet.
+Not because of a lack of challenges, but because of who you choose to be.
+The way that you think.
 The words you speak.
 The relationships you nurture.
-To show compassion and care for others in whatever capacity you can.
+The ability to show compassion and care for others in whatever capacity you can.